LydiahKamuyu/C-Programs/do_while_loops/example2/README.md

 c

-When the letter f is inserted the loop repeats itself and a user is requested to input another character and so on. a != 'c' will loop until a is equal to 'c'. when character is is inserted the loop stops and the program terminates.
+When the letter f is inserted the loop repeats itself and a user is requested to input another character and so on. a != 'c' will loop until a is equal to 'c'. when character 'c' is finally inserted the loop stops and the program terminates.